 After the dough rolling station has been cleaned up, we usually replace that area with a good-sized cutting board and our handy pizza cutter.

-Cooking grilled pizza has become a tradition in our family and friend groups.
+Grilling pizza has become a tradition in our family and friend groups.
 It’s literally the first thing I want to do when the cold winter temperatures break and the first signs of spring arrive.
-I hope you give it a try.
-It’s great as a lunch or dinner… or even breakfast.
+And as you may have noticed the Christmas decor in the pictures, grilling pizzas is not strictly a summer activity.
+I hope you give it a try no matter what time of year it is.

-You’re all set to start cooking grilled pizzas for your own parties!
-I think you’ll find that your friends and family will be more than content with the results.
+You’re all set to start grilling pizzas for your own parties!
+I think you’ll find that your friends and family will be more than happy with the results.

 Drop a comment below if you can think of toppings for our pieces of pizza that we left out and need to add to the list.
 Or tell us what your favorite topping combination is!
 Maybe we’ll have to try your recipe next.